Middle dot: Japanese

-The interpunct also has a number of other uses in Japanese, including the following: to separate titles, names and positions: 課長補佐・鈴木 (Assistant Section Head · Suzuki); as a decimal point when writing numbers in kanji: 三・一四一五九二 (3.141 592); as a slash when writing for "or" in abbreviations: 月・水・金曜日 (Mon/Wed/Friday); in place of hyphens, dashes and colons when writing vertically; and in song lyrics to add a brief pause between syllables.
+The middle dot also has a number of other uses in Japanese, including the following: to separate titles, names and positions: 課長補佐・鈴木 (Assistant Section Head · Suzuki); as a decimal point when writing numbers in kanji: 三・一四一五九二 (3.141 592); as a slash when writing for "or" in abbreviations: 月・水・金曜日 (Mon/Wed/Friday); in place of hyphens, dashes and colons when writing vertically; and in song lyrics to add a brief pause between syllables.

 Korean

-Interpuncts are used in written Korean to denote a list of two or more words, similarly to how a slash (/) is used to juxtapose words in many other languages.
+Middle dots are used in written Korean to denote a list of two or more words, similarly to how a slash (/) is used to juxtapose words in many other languages.
 In this role it also functions in a similar way to the English en dash, as in 미·소관계, "American–Soviet relations".
-The use of interpuncts has declined in years of digital typography and especially in place of slashes, but, in the strictest sense, a slash cannot replace a middle dot in Korean typography.
+The use of middle dots has declined in years of digital typography and especially being replaced informally by slashes but, in the strictest sense, a slash cannot replace a middle dot in Korean typography.

-(아래아) is used more than a middle dot when an interpunct is to be used in Korean typography, though araea is technically not a punctuation symbol but actually an obsolete Hangul jamo.
+(아래아) is used more than the Unicode middle dot when a mid-line dot is to be used in Korean typography – though araea is technically not a punctuation symbol but actually an obsolete Hangu jamo.
 Because araea is a full-width letter, it looks better than middle dot between Hangul.
-In addition, it is drawn like the middle dot in Windows default Korean fonts such as Batang.
+Araea is drawn like the middle dot in Windows default Korean fonts such as Batang.

 Runes

-Runic texts use either an interpunct-like or a colon-like punctuation mark to separate words.
+Runic texts use a punctuation mark like either a middle dot or a colon, to separate words.
 There are two Unicode characters dedicated for this: